Familiarize yourself with the elements of your roof and the language of roofing.

 warping.
 As shingles curl, they pull out nails and blow away.
 When you

-if it is in a shady area where dampness, rather than drying out, is the
+located in a shady area where dampness, rather than drying out, is the

 Tile or slate roofs can last indefinitely (though individual pieces may